runnfla/RunFormula/README.md

 Support for the define directive.\
 Compiling the source formula into bytecode for multiple execution.

-#### Integrating RunFormula into your project.
+#### Integrating RunFormula into your project
-- Copy all files from the RunFormula directory (runformula.pas and all .inc files) to your project or a separate directory;
+- Copy all files from the `RunFormula` directory (`runformula.pas` and all .inc files) to your project or a separate directory;
-- Include the RunFormula unit to the interface or implementation section.
+- Add the `RunFormula` to the interface or implementation uses clause.

 For example, like this:
 ```